EBISPOT/efo/issue_template.md

 <br>

 =======================================================================
-## New term request, please read carefully.
+## New term request/modification to existing terms, please read carefully.

 For new term requests, we recommend that you provide a spreadsheet-based information for the optimal turn-around time.
 For the term to appear in the next monthly release, please allow 2 weeks before the release date (15th of the month, or the Monday after if the 15th falls on Fri-Sun).
 Examples of the information needed can be found here:
 - [New disease terms](https://docs.google.com/spreadsheets/d/1VCcf-MXOK-JWOUHss0nesHDX5utyPEPfemJwGfVYhCg/edit#gid=226000777)
 - [Import UBERON terms](https://docs.google.com/spreadsheets/d/1rsUb2bwytKb0T47zi6yrDW6k8BsFqUeRQzhn74zCm-k/edit#gid=643263845)
 - [Import HP terms](https://docs.google.com/spreadsheets/d/11c0jbou9yLCXyxrCJVV9GtRtFN5SmLWsj1SPOBF-vu8/edit#gid=760337457)

+**You can also use the template to add new information to existing terms.**

 For other templates of term request, please contact us at efo-users@ebi.ac.uk

 You can attach your spreadsheet file to your term-request ticket, or give us the link of the shared spreadsheet with the review permission so we can see the information.
 Thank you.

-## PLEASE ensure that you have filed a github ticket containing your spreadsheet and that you have given us the review permission (in case of a shared spreadsheet).
+**_PLEASE ensure that you have filed a github ticket containing your spreadsheet and that you have given us the review permission (in case of a shared spreadsheet)._**